PostHog/posthog/.github/pull_request_template.md

+## Problem

+*Please describe or link to an issue about the problem you're solving*

 ## Changes

-*Please describe.
-If this affects the frontend, include screenshots.*
+*If this affects the frontend, include screenshots of your solution.*

 <!-- If this is based on a reference design, include a link to the relevant Figma frame! -->